htseq/htseq/python3/doc/count.rst

 For comparative ChIP-Seq, the features might be binding region from a pre-determined list.

-Special care must be taken to decide how to deal with reads that overlap more than one feature.
+Special care must be taken to decide how to deal with reads that align to or overlap with more than one feature.
 The ``htseq-count`` script allows to choose between three modes.
 Of course, if none of these fits your needs, you can write your own script with HTSeq.
 See the chapter :ref:`tour` for a step-by-step guide on how to do so.
-See also the FAQ at the end, if the following explanation seems to technical.
+See also the FAQ at the end, if the following explanation seems too technical.

 The three overlap resolution modes of ``htseq-count`` work as follows.
 For each position `i` in the read, a set `S(i)` is defined as the set of all